Towards Interpreting Visual Information Processing in Vision-Language Models: Investigating visual information processing

 (2) We apply this blocking over a window of consecutive layers, including early layers (L1-10), early to middle layers (L5-14), middle layers (L11-20), middle to late layers (L15-24), and late layers (L21-31).

-(3) For each window, we measure the decrease in accuracy and prediction probability for the correct token when blocking attention under three scenarios: (i) From object tokens and their surrounding buffer to the final token. (ii) From all non-object tokens to the final token. (iii) From all visual tokens except the last row to the last row of visual tokens.
+(3) For each window, we measure the decrease in accuracy and prediction probability for the correct token when blocking attention under three scenarios: (i) From object tokens and their surrounding buffer to the final token. (ii) From all non-object tokens to the final token. (iii) From all visual tokens except the last row to the last row of visual tokens\footnote{We do this as recent work by \citet{Basu2024} suggests that the model may summarise visual information in the last row of visual tokens, though they study this in a different VQA task.
+If the model does use the last row of visual tokens as a ‘working summary’, then blocking the attention from all the visual tokens to the last row should prevent it from answering the question.}.

 We conduct this experiment using LLaVA 1.5 on our curated Visual Question Answering (VQA) dataset of 100 images.

 \textbf{Findings.} Our results are presented in Table \ref{tab:attention_blocking}.

 We find that blocking attention from the object tokens (and their buffers) to the final token in mid-late layers leads to noticeable performance degradation.
 This suggests that the model directly extracts object-specific information in these later stages.
 Blocking attention from non-object tokens to the final token in early layers also causes some performance drop.
 This indicates that contextual information from the broader image is processed and integrated in the earlier stages of the model.